Biden administration seeks to speed some asylum cases with new immigration docket

 There will be 10 immigration judges dedicated to the docket, a senior administration official said.

-The new arrivals docket will go into effect Friday, a senior administration official said.
+The new arrivals docket went into effect Friday, a senior administration official said.

 The DOJ and DHS announced a similar process in 2021 where a dedicated docket applied to migrant families that arrived between ports of entry at the Southwest border.